anagarciabautista/DatosMasivos/Practices/Readme.md

  Enciso Maldonado Aileen Yurely #15210329</H3>

  <H5 aling="center">

-1.- Se agregan las librerias del algortimo
+1.- The algorithm libraries are added

-2.- Se cargan los datos en la variable "data" en un formato "libsvm"
+2.- The data is loaded in the variable "data" in a "libsvm" format

-3.- Se declara un variable llamda "splits" donde se hacen los cortes de forma aleatoria de los datos de la variable "data"
+3.- A variable called "splits" is declared where the cuts of the data of the variable "data" are made at random.

-4.- Se declara la variable "train" donde con ayuda de "splits" tendra el primer parametro que es el 60% de los datos cortados
+4.- The variable "train" is declared where with the help of "splits" it will have the first parameter which is 60% of the cut data

-5.- Se declara la variable "test" donde con ayuda de "splits" tendra el primer parametro que es el 40% de los datos cortados
+5.- The variable "test" is declared where with the help of "splits" it will have the first parameter which is 40% of the cut data

-6.- Se especifican las capas de la red neuronal
+6.- The layers of the neural network are specified

-7.- Capa de entrada de tamaño 4 (características), dos intermedios de tamaño 5 y 4 y salida de tamaño 3 (clases)
+7.- Input layer of size 4 (characteristics), two intermediates of size 5 and 4 and output of size 3 (classes)

-8.- Se declara el modelo y se agregan los parametros necesarios para su funcionamiento
+8.- The model is declared and the necessary parameters for its operation are added

-9.- Se entrena el modelo con los datos de entrenamiento
+9.- The model is trained with the training data

-10.- Se evalua y despliega resultados
+10.- Results are evaluated and displayed

-11.- Se imprime el error de la precision</H5>
+11.- The precision error is printed</H5>

     import org.apache.spark.ml.classification.MultilayerPerceptronClassifier
     import org.apache.spark.ml.evaluation.MulticlassClassificationEvaluator